azrielbsi/Announcement-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
 <p align="center">Lexia has been attacked, a crime punishable by execution.
 But Yuuya knows the would-be assassin and he can’t help wondering what could have caused them to do such a thing.
-The answer is shocking...as is the arrival of a new family member for Yuuya.</p>
+The answer is shocking. as is the arrival of a new family member for Yuuya</p>
 </td>
 </tr>
 </table>